 About the Author

-Thomas P. Vartanian is an expert on financial services and financial technology described by clients as “one of the best financial services lawyers in America.”
-He chaired the Financial Institutions practices at two international law firms, Dechert LLP and Fried Frank LLP, through several financial crises.
-Both as a federal financial regulator and private practitioner, he has worked with many of the largest financial companies in the world and advised parties in a majority of the 50 largest financial institution collapses in American history.
+Thomas P. Vartanian is a financial services and technology expert.
+He has been described as “one of the best financial services lawyers in America.”
+As a federal financial regulator, he authorized the closure or merger of more financial institutions than anyone ever has since the Great Depression.
+As a private practitioner, he has worked with financial companies around the globe to structure novel acquisitions, develop new products and delivery systems, and integrate developing technologies.
+Over his career he represented parties in 30 of the 50 largest financial institution collapses in American history.

-He is a frequent lecturer and media commentator on the financial services industry, having appeared on Bloomberg TV, Fox News, CNN and numerous radio shows.
-He has taught banking, financial technology, and financial crises law at Scalia Law School, Georgetown Law School, George Washington Law School, and Boston University School of Law, and has been a guest lecturer at Harvard Law School.
+He is a frequent lecturer and media commentator on the financial services industry, having appeared on Bloomberg TV, Fox News, CNN, Fox Business, BBC Radio, NPR and numerous other radio shows.
+He has taught banking, financial technology, and financial crises law at Scalia Law School, Georgetown Law School, George Washington Law School, Boston University School of Law, and guest lectured at Harvard Law School and UC Berkley.

 In 2008, Mr. Vartanian was named “Washingtonian of the Year” based on his use of music and sports to raise money for charities in the D.C. metropolitan area.
 As a musician, he appeared in the first production in the United States in 1970 of Joseph and the Amazing Technicolor Dreamcoat.